 Our dogs are trained to search for property (evidence), to search and track persons and to assist their handlers in restraining persons when necessary.
-Regular training and taking part in site exercises are an important part of your role as a dog handler.
+Regular training and taking part in site security exercises are an important part of the dog handler role.

 Dog capabilities include General Purpose Police Dogs and dogs specially trained to detect explosives, firearms and drugs during building, vehicle, marine vessel and area searches.
-We also use Tactical Firearms Support dogs, in support of firearms operations.
-Our Arms Explosive Search (AES) dogs act as a high-profile deterrent in response to the threat of terrorism.
+We also use Tactical Firearms Support dogs, in support of firearms operations, and our Arms Explosive Search (AES) dogs act as a high-profile deterrent, in response to the threat of terrorism.

 MDP Dog section in action